annaweronica/AJ-resume-webpage/README.md

 ***Content***

 Created by Anna Janiak<br>
-Copy right @ Anna Janiak
+Copy right @Anna Janiak

 Exceptions:
->- The text in SCRUM & KANBAN was copied from official SCRUM website [scrum.org](https://www.scrum.org/resources/what-is-a-scrum-master)
+>- The text in SCRUM & KANBAN in section was copied from official SCRUM website [scrum.org](https://www.scrum.org/resources/what-is-a-scrum-master)
->- The text in SAFe was copied from official SAFe website [scaledagileframework.com](https://www.scaledagileframework.com/product-owner/)
+>- The text in SAFe section was copied from official SAFe website [scaledagileframework.com](https://www.scaledagileframework.com/product-owner/)

 ***Media***

-The source of all legally licensed images come from [Adobe Stock](https://stock.adobe.com/ie/)
+The source of all legally licensed images come from [Adobe Stock](https://stock.adobe.com/ie/) Ale the wireframes were made by Anna on [balsamiq cloud](https://balsamiq.cloud/sxgoi9m/projects)

 --------